zeroc-ice/ice/java/BuildInstructions.md

     > java -jar icegridgui.jar

-In OS X there is also an application bundle named IceGrid Admin.
+In macOS there is also an application bundle named IceGrid Admin.
 You can start the IceGrid Admin tool by double-clicking the IceGrid Admin icon in Finder.

 ## Test Controller